- BM, Oberlin Conservatory of Music, 1975

 Christie holds positions as chair and professor of organ at Oberlin Conservatory; distinguished artist in residence at the College of the Holy Cross, Worcester, Massachusetts; and chair and college organist at Wellesley College in Wellesley, Massachusetts.
 He has previously held positions at Boston Conservatory, Harvard University, M.I.T., and Boston University.

 Awards and Recognition

-Christie was the 1979 First Prize winner of the Bruges (Belgium) International Organ Competition and was the first American ever to win First Prize in this prestigious competition.
+Christie won the 1979 First Prize of the Bruges (Belgium) International Organ Competition and was the first American ever to win the First Prize in this prestigious competition.
 He also was the first person in the competition’s 18-year history to win both the First Prize and the Prize of the Audience.

 He was awarded an honorary Doctor of Fine Arts from the New England School of Law for his outstanding contributions to the musical life of Boston.
 The New England Conservatory honored him with its Outstanding Alumni Award.

 He has served on international organ competition juries in Paris, St. Omer-Wasquehal, Chartres, Biarritz, St. Albans, Amsterdam, Lübeck, Bordeaux, Dublin, Worcester, Calgary, Montreal, Columbus, Dallas, Leipzig, Weimar-Merseburg, Speyer, Erfurt, Tokyo, Moscow, Kaliningrad, Astana, Lausanne, Boston, and Bruges.
 His students have been competition prize winners in North America, Europe, Japan, and South Africa.